ralfudx/Selenium-Functional-Tests/README.md

 *TC-015: Verify_SignUp_WithRegisteredEmail()

 **Architecture of Geophy Showcase Test - (A Selenium .NET Core Project)**

-<kbd>Right</kbd> Page object model using the PageObjects Class
+<kbd>→</kbd> Page object model using the PageObjects Class
-<kbd>Right</kbd> Data driven approach through a JSon file and using the ConfigurationBuilder Class
+<kbd>→</kbd> Data driven approach through a JSon file and using the ConfigurationBuilder Class
-<kbd>Right</kbd> The same driver instance context is shared betwwen all tests using the IClassFixture class Single instance of driver used for all tests
+<kbd>→</kbd> The same driver instance context is shared betwwen all tests using the IClassFixture class Single instance of driver used for all tests
-<kbd>Right</kbd> Screenshot implementation with custom file svaed to a dedicated directory
+<kbd>→</kbd> Screenshot implementation with custom file svaed to a dedicated directory

-*Prerequisites:*
+**Prerequisites:**

 *.NET Core SDK v3.1 or higher

-*Development Environment:*
+**Development Environment:**

 On any terminal (I used Git Bash) move to the "Geophy.Tests" folder (the folder containing the "Geophy.Tests.csproj" file), and execute the following commands:

 *dotnet restore